Spl0itable/nosflare/README.md

 ## Send It "Blaster"

-Attached in this repo is the `send-it.js` file which includes the code for the `wss://sendit.nosflare.com` relay that "blasts" your note to as many online relays as possible, using the nostr.watch API.
+Attached in this repo is the `send-it.js` file which includes the code for the `wss://sendit.nosflare.com` relay that "blasts" your note to as many online relays as possible, using [NIP-66](https://github.com/nostr-protocol/nips/blob/master/66.md).

 ## Contributing